java/devjava-content/app/pages/learn/01_tutorial/01_your-first-java-app/01_getting-started-with-java.md

 $ export PATH=$JAVA_HOME/bin:$PATH
 ```

-You need to be very cautious while setting up these two variables because a single mistake like an added white space of a missing semicolon will result in failure.
+You need to be very cautious while setting up these two variables because a single mistake like an extra space or a missing semicolon will result in failure.

 Do not close this shell prompt.
-If you close it and open it again then you will need to create these two variables again.
+If you close it and open it again, then you will need to create these two variables again.

-You can check if everything is ok by typing the following command:
+You can check if everything is okay by typing the following command:

 ```shell
 $ which java
 ```

-Your shell should print the complete path to the `java` executable file in the `bin` directory of the distribution you just expanded.
+Your shell should print the complete path to the `java` executable file in the `bin` directory of the distribution you just extracted.
 In this example it will print:

 ```shell
 /home/javauser/jdk/jdk-19/bin/java